-Parental leave (to care for a new child) is not relevant for caregivers of aging seniors, nor is medical leave (for employees who need a leave from work due to a personal medical issue).
-Family leave is relevant for employees who wish to provide care for an elderly relative, such as a parent, with a serious health issue.
-Conditions for an employee’s family leave will vary, but may include a relative’s diagnosis of Alzheimer’s disease, cancer, a broken hip, and so forth.
-For the purpose of this article, the focus will be strictly on paid medical leave to care for an elderly relative.
+Family leave is relevant for employees who wish to provide care for an elderly relative with a serious health issue.
+Conditions for an employee’s family leave will vary, but may include a relative’s diagnosis of Alzheimer’s disease, cancer, a broken hip, etc. For the purpose of this article, the focus will be strictly on paid family leave to care for an elderly relative.

-The District of Columbia’s Universal Paid Leave Act will be funded via an increase of 0.62% in DC employer payroll taxes.
-This increase in taxes began July 1st, 2019.
+The District of Columbia’s Universal Paid Leave Act is funded via an increase of 0.62% in D.C. employer payroll taxes.
+This increase in taxes began July 1, 2019.

-If one is receiving self-employment income, long-term disability payments, or unemployment insurance benefits, they cannot also receive paid leave.
+If one is receiving long-term disability payments or unemployment insurance benefits they cannot also receive paid leave.

-Employees who earn more than 150% of the minimum wage in DC will receive 90% of 150% of the minimum wage.
-In addition, the employee will get 50% of the amount their average weekly income exceeds the 150% mark.
+Employees who earn more than 150% of the minimum wage in D.C. will receive 90% of 150% of the minimum wage, plus 50% of their wages that exceed 150% of the minimum wage.
 The maximum benefit amount any caregiver can receive is $1,049 / week.
 Estimate your weekly benefits with the DOES’s benefits calculator.